iHafizah/oops-python-practice-codes/README.md

 ## Note

-All codes are written for practise.
+Daily practise codes written to understand the OOP concepts in python.